-West Michigan forum, DeVos family decide pension reform should be top state issue
+W. Michigan forum, DeVos family target pension reform

 Grand Rapids — In a rare public address, Amway President Doug DeVos announced that attendees at the West Michigan Policy Forum ranked restructuring government employees’ pension and other retirement benefits as the No. 1 priority in Michigan policy.